nvidia-holoscan/holoscan-sdk/docs/holoscan_cuda_stream_handling.md

 // Process a "receivers" port (e.g. one having IOSpec::kAnySize) that may
 // have an arbitrary number of connections, each of which may have sent a
 // TensorMap.
+Here we will assume there is just one tensor per connection
-auto maybe_tensors = op_input.receive<std::vector<Tensor>>("receivers");
+// and receive as std::vector<Tensor> for simplicity. auto maybe_tensors = op_input.receive<std::vector<Tensor>>("receivers");
 if (!maybe_tensors) { throw std::runtime_error("No message available"); }
 auto tensormaps = maybe_tensors.value();

-// Get a length two vector of std::option<CudaStream_t> containing any streams
+// Get a vector of std::optional<cudaStream_t> containing any streams
-// found by the any of the above receive calls. auto cuda_streams = op_input.receive_cuda_streams("receivers");
+// found by the above receive call. auto cuda_streams = op_input.receive_cuda_streams("receivers");
 ```
 ````